Techniques that Leaders can use to Motivate Teams

 Within your business, motivating your team should always be a top priority.
 Each individual within your team represents your company values, and they need to be inspired to work efficiently.
 Whether your team seeks motivation in team building, or through constructive feedback, there are many techniques that leaders can use to motivate teams.

 When it comes to successful fleet procurement, your team isn't just those within the procurement department; you need to consider your team as every individual who helps to achieve your end goals.
-Motivating your team at work includes anyone from the fleet administrator and drivers to the fleet managers and owners.
+Motivating your team at work includes anyone from the fleet administrator and drivers and fuel card users, to the fleet managers and owners.
 In procurement, every individual in your organisational hierarchy contributes to the overall mission and values.
 Therefore building relationships with colleagues is of high importance with many benefits.

 Techniques for motivating your team:

 Here, we take a look at ten techniques that leaders can use to motivate teams.
 After all, how can your team be expected to meet your companies goals when they don't feel inspired?

 1. Keep your team in the know

 A motivated team is one that feels confident and comfortable with any changes or developments within the business.
 As a leader, it's your responsibility to make sure that your team understands your organisations most recent priorities, goals, key statistics and any changes that can impact or improve the business performance.
 Keeping your team updated is easily achievable through a weekly, bi-weekly or monthly email sent to all team members.
 For instance, once you have a procurement strategy developed, your team should be informed of key updated strategy details to ensure that they understand the most accurate objectives they are working towards.